 - If the fill is soft and gray, it is probably paper-derived insulation called cellulose.

-- If it is white and fluffy, it likely is loose-fill fiberglass insulation.
+- If it is pink or white and fluffy, it likely is loose-fill fiberglass insulation.

 - But if this fill is hard, lightweight pellets with a "mica-like" shine, it's probably an older form of insulation called Zonolite.
 Zonolite may contain asbestos.
 Zonolite presents a health danger only because it was contaminated with tremolite, an asbestos-like mineral.